felip-SN/felip-SN/README.md

 - I'm a student learning about what I like (development) and try find improve yourself while looking for an opportunity in the market
+- Front-End Development that is studying back-end to become FullStack Development
 - Nationality: Brazilian